Skip to main content

 Sealmetrics provides two types of filters: global filters that apply across all reports, and local filters specific to individual tables.

-Global filters appear in the filter bar below the header and affect all reports in the current session.
+Global filters are configured from the Segment panel in the filter bar below the header.
+They affect all report pages.

 Accessing Global Filters